hakanaras/idris2-coroutineT/README.md

 `s` is a user-provided type constructor for a suspended state.
 It can contain a "reason" for the suspension and a coroutine describing how to resume the computation (the type parameter), among other things.

 `m` is the inner monad.
-This will likely need some StateT or ReaderT flavour to determine when coroutines can be resumed.
+This will likely need some `StateT` or `IO` flavour to determine when coroutines can be resumed.

 `r` is the type of the produced result.